ErikaJacobs/Consumer-Complaints/README.md

 # Consumer Complaints: Insight Application for Erika Jacobs

 ## Summary
-This project reads consumer complaints csv file and provides the financial product and year, the total number of complaints, number of companies receiving a complaint, and the highest percentage of complaints directed at a single company.
+This project reads a consumer complaints csv file and provides the financial product and year, the total number of complaints, number of companies receiving a complaint, and the highest percentage of complaints directed at a single company.

 ## Environment
 This project was developed using Python 3.8.2 and Ubuntu 20.04 (via Windows WSL).
 A version of Python 3.8 and a Linux environment will be required.